Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/relations/parents.rst

 .. figure:: /images/editors_3dview_object_properties_relations_parents_bone3.png

-   Single Bone with Bone Relative parent to a cube.
+   Single bone with bone relative parent to a cube.

 In Fig. :ref:`fig-view3d-parent-bone-parent-relative` the 1st picture
 shows the position of the cube and armature before the bone is moved in Edit Mode.